-If the line is not on 24 hour duty (such as during the winter) or if there is a delay in help arriving, these suggestions may be helpful.
+If the helpline is not being manned 24 hours (such as during the winter) or if there is a delay in help arriving, these suggestions may be helpful:

 1.Try not to handle the bat at all, if you can.